Tremonti (band): History

-Tremonti began expressing interest in releasing a solo album in 2010.
-"The bands are so different," he said of his two current main projects.
+Mark Tremonti began expressing interest in releasing a solo album in 2010.
+"The bands [Creed and Alter Bridge] are so different," he said of his two current main projects.
 "And I write so much.
 I'm going to do a solo record because there are some songs that I'd hate to think wouldn't see the light of day because they don't work for Creed or Alter Bridge."

-He is playing guitar and singing lead on all of the songs himself, and former Submersed members Eric Friedman and Garrett Whitlock perform on the record as well.
-Tremonti described the music as "melody driven," and in a May 2011 interview, Tremonti said that it would be a "heavier-sounding" thrash metal album.
-He later said that the album is "probably heavier than either Creed or Alter Bridge," and that it would have "lots of soloing."
+He plays guitar and sings lead on all of the songs himself, and former Submersed members Eric Friedman and Garrett Whitlock perform on the record as well.
+Tremonti described the music as "melody driven", and in a May 2011 interview said that it would be a "heavier-sounding" thrash metal album.
+He later said that the album was "probably heavier than either Creed or Alter Bridge", and that it would have "lots of soloing".

-Tremonti's first album, All I Was was released on July 17, 2012, under the label FRET12 Records.
-"You Waste Your Time" was released as the first single from the album.
+Tremonti's first album, All I Was, was released on July 17, 2012, under the label FRET12 Records.
+"You Waste Your Time" was released as the first single.
 One day after its release, the song reached number 10 on the iTunes Rock Songs Chart, and Tremonti's live music video for it premiered on May 17, 2012, on Noisecreep.

 The band originally consisted of Friedman and Whitlock alongside Alter Bridge and Creed bassist Brian Marshall playing bass guitar as a touring musician.
 The band performed its first solo concert at The Social in Orlando, Florida, on July 17, 2012, with the performance filmed for a future video release.
 Wolfgang Van Halen replaced Brian Marshall as a touring bassist in September 2012.

 In 2013 Mark Tremonti regrouped with Alter Bridge to record the album Fortress.
 After a tour, in 2014, Tremonti began recording their second album with Wolfgang Van Halen playing bass.
 On March 3, 2015, Tremonti released a sample of the song "Radical Change" whilst revealing the album title Cauterize and the track listing for their second album.
-On Tuesday, March 17, 2015, Tremonti released another song preview for the track "Flying Monkeys" and also gave a concrete release date of June 9, 2015 for Cauterize.
+On Tuesday, March 17, 2015, Tremonti released another song preview for the track "Flying Monkeys" and also gave a concrete release date of June 9, 2015, for Cauterize.
 On March 20, 2015, Tremonti unveiled via Twitter that the first single, titled "Another Heart", would be released Tuesday, March 24, 2015.
 On March 23, 2015, the single Another Heart was made available for streaming via FRET12.
 On March 27, 2015, the artwork for Cauterize was revealed, and it was revealed that it will be the first of two albums to be released as the two albums were recorded together.
 The second single off the new album, titled "Flying Monkeys", was released in the US on May 15, 2015.